Biden backs end to wolf protections but hunting worries grow

 Wisconsin’s Democratic attorney general is seeking a court order to oust the board’s chairman, whose term expired in May.
 Democratic Gov. Tony Evers has appointed a successor, but the incumbent is refusing to step down until the Senate confirms the appointment.
 The Senate, dominated by Republicans, hasn’t held a hearing on the appointment.

 Hundreds of wolves are now killed annually by hunters and trappers in Montana, Idaho and Wyoming.
-The population has remained strong — more than 3,000 animals, according to wildlife officials — because the wolves breed so successfully and can roam huge areas of wild land in the sparsely populated Northern Rockies.
+The Northern Rockies' population has remained strong — more than 3,000 animals, according to wildlife officials — because wolves breed so successfully and can roam huge areas of wild land in the sparsely populated region.

-Some officials in the states are intent on reducing those numbers to curb livestock attacks and protect the big game herds that wolves prey upon.
-Supporters of restoring protections say the changes will tip the scales and drive down wolf numbers to unsustainable levels, while also threatening packs in nearby states that have interconnected populations.
+Some state officials are intent on reducing those numbers to curb livestock attacks and protect the big game herds that wolves prey upon.
+Supporters of restoring protections warn that will tip the scales and reduce wolf numbers to unsustainable levels, while also threatening packs in nearby states that have interconnected populations.

+An indication of how deeply federal officials are worried about the states' wolf policies is expected in the next several weeks, when they respond to petitions filed in June to again put wolves in the U.S. West under federal protections.

 ———